3rd Cavalry Regiment (India): Post-war

 The Regiment, which was part of the 2nd Independent Armored Brigade under 4 Infantry Division played an important part in the Battle of Asal Uttar.
 For its crucial role in the battle, the regiment won the Battle Honour "Asal Uttar" and Theatre Honour "Punjab 1965" and earned the sobriquet The Patton Wreckers.
-Lieutenant Colonel Salim Caleb, the Commandant of the regiment was awareded the Maha Vir Chakra.
+Lieutenant Colonel Salim Caleb, the Commandant of the regiment was awarded the Maha Vir Chakra.